briandle00/SFIII3SBlindMode/README.md

 Created for the Liquid Hacks 2020 hackathon by Phi-Long Bui, Kevin Dai, Brian Le, and Riley Okumura.

+## Setup Instructions

+1. Clone this repository onto your desktop, then change directory to the file location in a shell and run ``pip3 install -r requirements.txt``.

+    1. Alternatively, run ``pip install aupyom`` and ``pip install pynput`` to install the necessary dependencies for the Python scripts.

+2. Download [Fightcade](https://www.fightcade.com/), a packaged emulator and netplay program with built-in community channels, and create an account.

+3. Place ``sfiii3`` and ``sfiii3nr1`` ROM files into your ``Fightcade/ROMs/FBNeo Roms`` folder.
+You're on your own to find these.

+    3. These are generic setup instructions for setting up Street Fighter III: 3rd Strike on Fightcade.
+Other resources to set this up can be found online as well.

+4. Place ``sfiiiblind.lua``, ``sfiiiblind.py``, and ``soundAdjust.py`` into ``Fightcade\emulator\fbneo``.

+5. Upon launching Street Fighter III: 3rd Strike on either Fightcade1.exe or Fightcade2.exe, the FBNeo emulator will launch.
+In the top right, you can access Lua scripting in the menu below by following ``Game > Lua Scripting > New Lua Scripting...``.

+6. Click on the ``Browse...`` button and select ``sfiiiblind.lua`` and click Run.

+7. Run ``sfiiiblind.py``.
+Expect to wait about a minute for the sounds to be ready and processed.

+8. Start playing Street Fighter III: 3rd Strike!
+Game information will be sent from the Lua script to the Python script and play sounds for you as you play.

 ## History and Inspiration
 Street Fighter III: 3rd Strike is one of the most influential fighting games of all time.
 It still stands up today against modern games, and was the game behind the well-known Evo Moment 37.